ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

 Failures in connecting to GRPC API
 ----------------------------------
-On Linux, it may happens that PyAEDT fails to initialize a new session of Electronics Desktop or to connect to an existing one.
+On Linux, PyAEDT can fail to initialize a new AEDT session or connect to an existing one.
-This may be due to:
+Here are likely causes:
  - Firewall
  - Proxy
  - Permissions
  - License
- - Scheduler used to launch AEDT like LSF
+ - Scheduler (like LSF) used to launch AEDT

-In case of issues with proxy, you may try the following environment variable:
+In case of issues with the proxy, you can try using this environment variable:

 .. code:: python

     export no_proxy=localhost,127.0.0.1

-Run your PyAEDT script.
-If it still fails, then try:
+If running your PyAEDT script still fails, then try adding this:

 .. code:: python

     export http_proxy=

-Run your PyAEDT script.
-If the errors still persists, try the following:
+If running your PyAEDT script fails once again, perform these steps:

-1. Check that AEDT starts correctly from command line using GRPC port option
+1. Check that AEDT starts correctly from the command line using the gRPC port option.
-2. enable all debug log variables and check logs.
+2. Enable all debug log variables as shown in the following code so that you can check the logs.

 .. code:: python